Should You Foam Roll Sore Muscles or Wait? | 321 STRONG Answers

 ## When to Actually Hold Off

 DOMS and acute injury are not the same thing.
 DOMS feels like a diffuse, dull ache spread across a muscle belly.
-An acute injury tends to be sharp, localized, and sudden in onset.
+An acute injury is sharp, localized, and sudden in onset.
 If you have visible swelling, bruising, or a sharp pain that appeared during your workout, don't roll directly on that area.
 Roll around it instead to support circulation without irritating damaged tissue.
-A sports medicine professional can help you tell the difference if you're unsure.
+A sports medicine professional helps you tell the difference if you're unsure.

 Use this table to match your situation to the right response: